sib1/sib1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Sibi Catley-Chandar and I'm currently a computer vision researcher at [Huawei Noah's Ark Lab London](https://noahlab.com.hk/#/home) and also a doctoral student at Queen Mary, University of London.
+My name is Sibi Catley-Chandar and I'm currently a senior AI research scientist at Motorola Solution.
+Before this, I was a computer vision researcher at [Huawei Noah's Ark Lab London](https://noahlab.com.hk/#/home).

-My research interests are in computational photography (high dynamic range imaging) and 3D reconstruction of scenes with Neural Radiance Fields (NeRF).
-I'm especially interested in ways to use statistical modelling of the image formation process to improve current deep learning methods.

-I'm lucky to be supervised by [Dr. Eduardo Perez Pellitero](https://perezpellitero.github.io/) at Huawei and [Professor Greg Slabaugh](https://www.eecs.qmul.ac.uk/~gslabaugh/) and [Dr. Changjae Oh](https://eecs.qmul.ac.uk/~coh/) at Queen Mary, and previously [Professor Martin Benning](https://profiles.ucl.ac.uk/95169-martin-benning).
+My research interests are in building multimodal systems with diffusion and vision–language models for resource-constrained, privacy-preserving, safety-critical settings.

 Outside of research I enjoy running, skiing and walking the dogs with my wife.

-## Contact Me
-Please feel free to reach out!
-The best way to contact me is via my university email address: <s.catley-chandar@qmul.ac.uk>

 ## Recent Updates